srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-### A Node's Connections
+### The Connections

-The 2nd major design change is the introduction of connections.
+The 2nd new concept being added to the network model is the introduction of *connections*.
-If you remember, in my previous network weights were attached directly to a node because each node had exactly 1 weight.
+In my previous network *weights* were attached directly to a *node* because each node had exactly 1 weight.
-And the *target* node to which a certain node is connectd to could be easily derived from the weight's ID, i.e. the 1st weight of a each hidden layer node is applied to the 1st input layer node, the 2nd weight of each hidden layer node is applied to the 2nd input layer node, and so forth.
-That was simple.
+And the *target node* to which a certain node is connectd to could be easily derived from the weight's id.
+For example, the 1st weight of each node in the hidden layer is applied to the 1st node in the input layer.
+Thus, these 2 nodes are linked or connected.
+The 2nd weight of each node in the hidden layer is applied to the 2nd node in the input layer.
+And again, these 2 nodes become connected.

+That's simple.
 For convolutional networks, things get more complicated.
-First, weights are shared, i.e. the same weight will be used from multiple nodes.
+First, weights are shared, i.e. the same weight will be used from (i.e. applied to) multiple nodes.
-Second, each node in the hidden layer is linked to very different nodes in the previous layer.
+Second, each node in the hidden layer is connected to different nodes in the previous layer.
+Therefore, we cannot simply assume weight 1 connects to node 1, weight 2 connects to node 2, etc.
-Hence, we need to keep track of which *target nodes* (= nodes in the previous layer) a hidden layer node is connected to.
+Instead, for each node in the hidden (convolutional) layer we need to keep track of what nodes in the previous layer (= *target nodes*) it is connected to.

-Again, looking at biology, I introduced the concept of connections (similar to *synapses*) into the model.
+Looking at biology, I introduced the concept of *connections* (similar to synapses) to the model.
-A connection is a simple structure storing 2 pointers: a pointer to a target node and a pointer to a certain weight.
+A connection is a simple structure storing 2 pointers: a pointer to a target node and a pointer to a weight.

 ```c
 struct Connection{